top of page

 Life moves fast.
 Too fast to honor the thresholds we cross every day.

 Sometimes we create simple rituals of release.
-Sometimes it's about setting positive intentions.
-Sometimes it's as simple as a shared meal.
+Sometimes it's about setting intentions.

 Sometimes we simply sit in silence and let the forest speak.